atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 2. Flush landings large enough such that pedestrians can easily line up with either direction of travel, and such that accessible pedestrian signal call buttons can be spaced properly.
 3. Corners where there is basically a flush transition for the full length of the curve.

+###### X02.4.1.4 Landings

-**X02.4.1.4 Landings.** There shall be a landing at the top of each curb ramp.
+There shall be a landing at the top of each curb ramp.
 There shall be a landing at the top and at the bottom of each transition ramp.
 At each sidewalk/street transition where a curb ramp is not needed (for example , where the sidewalk elevation is dropped to roadway elevation), there shall be a flush landing provided at the roadway level, in the pedestrian access route.
 Landings may overlap with adjacent landings or a single landing may serve multiple ramps.

 **EXCEPTION:** Where the public sidewalk or pedestrian access route elevation is lowered to cross an unsignalized driveway, landings are not required.
 However, successive curb ramps or transition ramps shall be separated by at least 60 inches (1525mm) in the direction of travel on the pedestrian access route.